5 Types of Electrical Wire

 PLTC stands for Power Limited Tray Cable.
 Power Limited means 300 volts instead of 600 volts.
 Simply saying “tray cable” will call out 600 volts.
 PLTC electrical wire is commonly used for electronic applications rather than electrical, but they have very similar attributes when compared to each other.

 As you can see there are slight differences between each type of electrical wire.
-Putting the wrong type of wire in the wrong application could cause many problems such as a jacket that got eaten away too soon, too much voltage travelling through the cable or even that you paid too much for your product because you didn't understand enough about the cable characteristics.
+Putting the wrong type of wire in the wrong application could cause many problems such as a jacket that got eaten away too soon, too much voltage traveling through the cable or even that you paid too much for your product because you didn’t understand enough about the cable characteristics.